 Child Counseling is intended to help your child feel understood.
 It will assist your child in feeling more in control of their emotions, more positive about themselves, and more in touch with how their emotions affect the way they understand themselves.
 They will also gain an understanding of how their emotions impact others.

 Your child will participate in weekly, 50-minute play therapy sessions.
 Child Counseling is about utilizing proven play therapy techniques that can help your child work through and heal what is underneath their behaviors while also providing them opportunities to learn new healthy and effective ways of meeting their needs.
+For more information about play therapy visit our Play Therapy Service Page.

 Here’s what to expect: